Erik Explores

 Write Back Result

-operation neither reads from nor write to memory, so nothing will be done in the fourth step.
+The fifth step is called "write back".
+Wait, what was the fourth step?
+Normally, the fourth step involves memory operations, but the ADDoperation neither reads from nor write to memory, so nothing will be done in the fourth step.
 We skip along to the final fifth step instead.

-is the destination register for the computation.
-Thus, the control unit will select the that register in the register file and open up the "valves" between the temporary write back buffer and the register file to transfer the result value 65 to register x3
+The control unit has used the decoder to look at instruction 1312 and determined that register x3 is the destination register for the computation.
+Thus, the control unit will select the that register in the register file and open up the "valves" between the temporary write back buffer and the register file to transfer the result value 65 to register x3.

-instruction.
+This step concludes the execution of the ADD x3, x1, x2 instruction.
 Each instruction will go through five steps, but the actions performed on each step will vary slightly.
 The first two steps: Fetch and decode, will always be the same, though.

 Instruction-Set Architecture